Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 ## Layers

 * [Add a point scene layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddPointSceneLayer) - View a point scene layer from a scene service.
+* [Add clustering feature reduction to a point feature layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddClusteringFeatureReductionToAPointFeatureLayer) - Add client side feature reduction on a point feature layer that is not pre-configured with clustering.
 * [Add custom dynamic entity data source](ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource) - Create a custom dynamic entity data source and display it using a dynamic entity layer.
 * [Add dynamic entity layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddDynamicEntityLayer) - Display data from an ArcGIS stream service using a dynamic entity layer.
 * [Add integrated mesh layer](ArcGIS.WinUI.Viewer/Samples/Layers/AddAnIntegratedMeshLayer) - View an integrated mesh layer from a scene service.